SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 For the following examples we will be working on a 2024 robot similar to [1678 2024](https://www.statbotics.io/team/1678/2024).

-There are already some helper methods in scope to allow us to use commands easier.
+There are already some helper methods in scope that return commands for utility:

 - `intake` - Extends the intake, ends when a note is acquired and automatically retracts when the command ends.
 Uses the `Intake` `Subsystem`.
 - `retractIntake` - Retracts the intake.
 Uses the `Intake` `Subsystem`.
-- `shootIfGp` - Shoots the note if the robot has one.
+- `shootIfNoteOwned` - Shoots the note if the robot owns a note.
 Uses the `Shooter` `Subsystem`.
 - `aimFor(Pose2d pose)` - Aims the shooter for a specific position, also keeps the wheels spun up.
 Uses the `Shooter` `Subsystem`.